 Empowering Black Excellence in Aerospace.

-Jobs, Mentorship, and Community for Black Undergrads Seeking Aerospace Careers.
+Jobs, Mentorship, and Community for Extraordinary Undergrads Seeking Aerospace Careers.

-We’re on a mission to provide a meaningful, effective pathway into successful aerospace careers and future aerospace industry leadership to people whose race and ethnicity has made them the subject of systemic bias.
+We’re on a mission to provide an effective pathway into successful aerospace careers and future aerospace industry leadership to talented, hardworking people who are currently on the outside, looking in.

 Making your first job a great job.

 Entering into the aerospace industry can seem nearly impossible — every job opening seems to require that you already have working experience somewhere else, and too much of the aerospace industry’s recruiting focuses on a small handful of schools.
-Patti Grace Smith Fellows earn meaningful, competitively-sourced summer internships at some of the nations leading aerospace institutions — established companies, startups, government labs, universities, and more.
-Working a summer internship at these places, they learn practical, on-the-job skills while contributing to an inspiring mission.
+Patti Grace Smith Fellows earn meaningful, competitively-sourced summer internships at some of the nation’s leading aerospace institutions, including established companies, startups, and more.
+Working a ~12 week summer internship at these places, our Fellows hone their talents and sharpen their practical, on-the-job skills while contributing to an inspiring mission.
 And throughout the process, they are paid a living wage.

 Providing mentorship from those who have blazed the trail.